-Eduroam is an international federation of academic institutions which allows its users to visit other organisations and use the same username and password as they would use at their home institution.
-Eduroam institutions span Europe, Asia-Pacific, Canada, and the USA.
+eduroam is an international federation of academic institutions which allows its users to visit other organisations and use the same username and password to gain internet access as they would use at their home institution.
+Eduroam institutions span the world.

 Neither impose draconian limitations on what is permitted but be aware that abuse and misuse will result in sanction and leave you open to disciplinary action.

 Before connecting to the NERC 'Visited' eduroam service, please ensure you have read and accept the NERC Electronic Communication Policy and the eduroam (UK) policy (both available above).

 To connect to the eduroam service whilst visiting one of the NERC sites listed below, please ensure that your device has been set up correctly before your visit.
 Your local IT support service should be able to assist with the required configuration.

 If you have not cached your username and password from your home institution, then you may be asked to enter these once connected to the eduroam service.